 Syntagma Square is the most central stop in the city.
 Purchase bus tickets from your hotel concierge to board the bus.
 The fare is 6 euros per person and half price for children under 18.

-A taxi will cost you about €50 and takes approximately 40 minutes.
+A taxi or Uber ride will cost you about €50 and takes approximately 40 minutes.
 This is the most expensive option; however, you don’t have to carry your luggage and get door-to-door service straight from your hotel.
 If you are four people traveling together, this will be the most convenient option and the best value for money.

 Be sure to ask your hotel to arrange an official taxi for you.
 Never take a cab from someone who approaches you offering you a journey.